On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Campaign rationale

 \subsection{Observing strategy and target selection}

-Our intent is to obtain new observations of clusters strong lensing regions soon after the detection of a GW event, to search for EM transients by comparing them to archival datasest and to communicate the finding within the transient community to extend the follow-up efforts.
+Our intent is to obtain new observations of strong lensing cluster cores soon after the detection of a GW event, to search for EM transients by comparing them to archival datasest and to communicate the finding within the transient community to extend the follow-up efforts.
 We require rapid observations because KNe fade quickly, therefore observations as soon as possible after the LVK detection are essential.
 Our previous attempts at detecting lensed EM counterparts to GW events \citep{smith19a}, and extensive follow-up campaign of the KN AT2017gfo associated to GW170817 \citep{villar17} informed our choice of instrument, waveband and observing time.
 As a result, we chose redder optical wavebands, in which the EM emission from the KN is more luminous and longer-lasting \citep{arcavi18}.
-In particular, we converged on 1-hour integration time and $z$-band filter which allows magnitude limits $m\approx25$ depth using a 8-meter class ground-based telescope (see discussion in Section \ref{sec:intro}).
+In particular, we converged on 1-hour integration time and $z$-band filter (central wavelength $\approx 900$ nm) which allows to reach magnitude limits $m\approx25$ depth using a 8-meter class ground-based telescope (see discussion in Section \ref{sec:intro}).

 Our list of galaxy clusters acting as gravitational telescopes comprises the sample of 130 strong lensing clusters discussed by \citet{smith18}.
 Thanks to numerous \emph{HST} and 8-meter class ground-based telescope observing campaigns that have targeted X-ray luminous galaxy clusters (e.g. \citealt{kneib96, smith05,richard10, jauzac16, lagattuta17, mahler18}), these cluster lenses are all spectroscopically confirmed, with a well constrained model of the cluster mass distribution.
 The choice of the most promising cluster to observe follows the identification of the closest object to the peak of the 2d probability distribution of each GW sky localization.
 Additional cluster characteristics, in particular Einstein radius size, are considered in the case of multiple clusters being available to observe.